NicolasOmar/reactive-bulma/README.md

 ## Changelog

 The [changelog](https://github.com/NicolasOmar/reactive-bulma/blob/main/CHANGELOG.md) (powered by `semantic-release`) is regularly updated to reflect what's changed in each new release.

+## Contributing

+If you're interested in contributing to Reactive Bulma, please read [our contributing docs](./CONTRIBUTING.md) before submitting a pull request.

 ## Credit